Effie M. Morrissey

-Effie M. Morrissey (now Ernestina-Morrissey) is a schooner skippered by Robert Bartlett that made many scientific expeditions to the Arctic, sponsored by American museums, the Explorers Club and the National Geographic Society.
-She also helped survey the Arctic for the United States Government during World War II.
+Effie M. Morrissey (now Ernestina-Morrissey) is a historic schooner on permanent display in New Bedford, Massachusetts.
+Originally a "high liner" fishing the Grand Banks of Newfoundland out of Gloucester, Massachusetts, she made many scientific expeditions to the Arctic, sponsored by American museums, the Explorers Club and the National Geographic Society; she also helped survey the Arctic for the United States Government during World War II.
+She then went on to a final career as a packet ship, before undergoing a complete restoration in 1982.

 She is currently designated by the United States Department of the Interior as a National Historic Landmark as part of the New Bedford Whaling National Historical Park.
 She is the State Ship of Massachusetts.

 History

 Designed by George McClain of Gloucester, Massachusetts to withstand North Atlantic gales, Effie M. Morrissey was the last fishing schooner built for the Wonson Fish Company.
-Built with white oak and yellow pine at the John F. James & Washington Tarr shipyard, she took four months to build and was launched 1 February 1894.
-Her hull was painted black and her first skipper was William Edward Morrissey, who named her after his daughter Effie Maude Morrissey.
+Laid down with white oak and yellow pine at the John F. James & Washington Tarr shipyard in Essex, Massachusetts, she took four months to build and was launched 1 February 1894.
+Her hull was painted black and her first skipper was William Edward Morrissey, who named her after his daughter Effie.